-The Carl Zeiss 35mm f/2 distagon is by some considered the best of 35mm lenses made for Pentax mount (ZK).
+Some consider the Carl Zeiss 35mm f/2 Distagon the best 35mm lense made for Pentax mount (ZK).
 It was discontinued in 2010 resulting in high prices for deadstock and lenses in mint condition (especially in comparison to the same lens with Nikon or Canon mount, and they are rarely seen for sale on sites like MPB.

 The Carl Zeiss Milvus 2/50 (makro-planar design) weighs in at 730 grams, the Zeiss 35mm f/2 (distagon design) is ‘only’ 570 grams.

-Significantly heavier than my Pentax 77mm 1.8 limited (270 grams) with general more solid feel to it.
-The focusing ring of the 35mm Zeiss is a lot tighter and the throw a lot longer as compared to the 77mm 1.8 Pentax.
+Significantly heavier than my Pentax 77mm 1.8 limited (270 grams) with a generally more solid feel to it.
+The focusing ring of the 35mm Zeiss is a tighter and the throw is significantly longer compared to the 77mm 1.8 Pentax.

 Some compare the ZK mount family of lenses with older lenses produced by Zeiss for Hasselblad cameras.